jwestfall69/openkey-kabuki/README.md

   * [CPS 1.5 (QSound CPU)](#cps-1-5-qsound-cpu-1)

 ## Overview
-This is an opensource/hardware implementation of an on the fly kabuki CPU key programmer that consist of a PCB that sits between the CPU socket and the kabuki CPU.
+This is an opensource/hardware implementation of an on the fly kabuki CPU key programmer that consists of a PCB that sits between the CPU socket and the kabuki CPU.
 The kabuki CPU is found in Mitchell and CPS 1.5 arcade boards and contains keys for decrypting/decoding the program roms.

 ![board pics](images/board.jpg)